Table of Contents

 Rushing Beat helps Shinbi to be very elusive.
 When your enemies think they can gain on her, she dashes away. if possible try using this trick to bait opponents into a trap.

+Primary Ability.
 A Spirit Wolf is summoned and runs out in a straight line, passing through minions and dealing Ability Damage.
 The wolf explodes on contact with an enemy Hero.

 Very good poking tool.
 It has a range slightly higher the the ranger's attack which combined with a very low cooldown makes Line Tempo very convenient for a melee hero like Shinbi.